Learn More About UX Design Classes in Philadelphia

 What Will I Learn in a UX Design Class?

-UX Designers had for a long time been responsible for work related to producing consumer products, but in today's digitally-dominated world, UX design has become more generally associated with technology related to creating websites, smartphone apps, or developing software.
+UX Designers have, for a long time, been responsible for work related to producing consumer products, but in today’s digitally-dominated world, UX design has become more generally associated with technology related to creating websites, smartphone apps, or developing software.
 Specific skills associated with UX design can range from basic skills with front-end web development or web design.
 An ambitious UX Designer can find basic formal training or gain professional certification related to UX design to establish expertise for impressing potential employers.
-And while becoming a UX Designer may not require professional certification, acquiring certification in UX design will certainly enhance prospects or gaining employment.
+And while becoming a UX Designer may not require professional certification, acquiring certification in UX design will certainly enhance prospects for gaining employment.
 However, basic training in UX design can also help prospective UX Designers gain a foundation for working in the profession that allows them to jump right into a new job.
 Several skills related to UX design have been listed below that describe what’s needed for starting a career in the field:

 UX Design and UI Design

 UX design helps in making web design more engaging and efficient for users in navigating websites or apps.
 However, UX design should not be confused with UI design.
-UX design focuses on what results from a user’s engagement with a website or app while UI design focuses on the interface and navigation of websites.
-UX design concerns what results from using a website while UI design strictly deals with the interface.
+UX design focuses on what results from a user’s engagement with a website or app, while UI design focuses on the interface and navigation of websites.
+UX design concerns what results from using a website, while UI design strictly deals with the interface.

 Web Design